-Net earnings attributable to non-controlling interests of \$3,869 during the first quarter of 2023 (2022 - net loss attributable to non-controlling interests of \$179) principally related to net unrealized gains on Anchorage's investment in BIAL.
+Net earnings attributable to non-controlling interests of \$6,391 and \$10,260 during the second quarter and first six months of 2023 (2022 - net earnings attributable to non-controlling interests of \$155 and net loss of \$24) principally related to net unrealized gains on Anchorage's investment in BIAL.

 The company shall use commercially reasonable efforts to list Anchorage by way of an IPO in India, subject to regulatory approvals and market conditions on or before September 2025.
-If the valuation of Anchorage upon closing of the IPO is below approximately \$1.1 billion (at period end exchange rates) (91.6 billion Indian rupees), then OMERS' ownership in Anchorage will increase to a maximum of 15.0% and the company's ownership in Anchorage will decrease to a minimum of 85.0% (effective ownership interest in BIAL will decrease to a minimum of 47.5%).
+If the valuation of Anchorage upon closing of the IPO is below approximately

+\$1.1 billion (at period end exchange rates) (91.6 billion Indian rupees), then OMERS' ownership in Anchorage will increase to a maximum of 15.0% and the company's ownership in Anchorage will decrease to a minimum of 85.0% (effective ownership interest in BIAL will decrease from 57.0% at June 30, 2023 to a minimum of 50.5%).
 If Anchorage does not list by way of an IPO in India by September 2025, then OMERS' ownership in Anchorage will remain at 11.5%.